Kadri Aytaç

-Kadri Aytaç (6 August 1931 – 28 March 2003) was a former Turkish football player and then manager.
+Kadri Aytaç (6 August 1931 – 28 March 2003) was a Turkish former football player and then manager.
 He played for the Beyoğluspor, Karagümrük, Galatasaray, Fenerbahçe and Mersin İdmanyurdu teams.
 He is the manager with the most titles earned in the Turkish Second Football League, having in the process promoted four teams to the Turkish First Football League.

 Player career

 In the 1958–59 season, Aytaç was the first expensive transfer, when he was transferred from Galatasaray to Karagümrük for TL 57.000.
 On 25 February 1959, he made the first penalty kick in Karagümrük-Vefa match and became the first player who missed a penalty in Turkish first division started in 1959.
 During his playing career, he won league title for two times in 1961 with Fenerbahçe and in 1963 with Galatasaray.

-Aytaç was capped in Turkish national football team for 26 times.
+Aytaç was capped in Turkey national football team for 26 times.

 He was among the captains of Mersin idmanyurdu football team.
-In 1966–67 he was transferred to a second division team Mersin İdmanyurdu which promoted to first division at the end of that season.
-He played for Mersin İdmanyurdu in 1967–68 and 1968–69 seasons in first division, Turkish First Football League.
-After 1968–69 season he gave up professional football.
-In his jubilee match Mersin İdmanyurdu played against a celebrities' team.
+In 1966–67 he was transferred to second-division team Mersin İdmanyurdu which won promotion to first division at the end of that season.
+He played for Mersin İdmanyurdu in the 1967–68 and 1968–69 seasons in the first division, Turkish First Football League.
+After the 1968–69 season, he gave up professional football.
+In his jubilee match, Mersin İdmanyurdu played against a celebrities' team.

 Manager career

 After his player career Kadri Aytaç started his manager career.
-In 1968–69 season he was the manager of Mersin İdmanyurdu youth team when he was playing in A team.
-Before the start of the 1969–70 season Kadri Aytaç became the technical advisor of Mersin İdmanyurdu and look for foreign transfers.
+In the 1968–69 season, he was the manager of Mersin İdmanyurdu youth team when he was playing in A team.
+Before the start of the 1969–70 season, Kadri Aytaç became the technical advisor of Mersin İdmanyurdu and look for foreign transfers.
 Later he attended a course in Romania.
 Later in that season Aytaç became the manager of Denizlispor, then second division team.
-He managed Mersin İdmanyurdu in 1975–76, 1976–77 and 1992–93 seasons. in 1975–76 he made Mersin İdmanyurdu champions in second division, Turkish Second Football League.
-In 1976–77 Mersin İdmanyurdu became 7th of First League.
+He managed Mersin İdmanyurdu in the 1975–76, 1976–77 and 1992–93 seasons.
+In 1975–76, he made Mersin İdmanyurdu champions in second division, Turkish Second Football League.
+In 1976–77, Mersin İdmanyurdu became 7th of First League.
 In 1992–93, Mersin İdmanyurdu was 5th of the promotion group of Second League.